john-wigg/LaserDiodeDriver/README.md

 An [EMU](https://micro-manager.org/wiki/EMU) plugin deigned to be used with this adapter is available at https://github.com/john-wigg/LaserDiodeDriverUI.

+## Known bugs

+Sometimes, when setting the number of laser diodes, the hardware configuration manager crashes (see #1).
+A workaround is to leave the number of diodes at 1 on initial configuration and change the number manually in the generated config file.
+Note that in order to access the hardware configuration wizard again, an empty configuration may have to be loaded.

 ## Build instructions

 [CMake](https://cmake.org/) is used the build system for this device adapter.
 Below is a breakdown of the build process.
 It is assumed that Micro-Manager is already installed as an ImageJ plugin.